padolsey/xmllm/docs/streaming-guide.md

-# Streaming Interface
+# Streaming Guide

-xmllm provides several ways to process AI responses, from simple one-shot requests to complex streaming scenarios.
+> For the complete API reference, see the [Stream API Reference](./api/stream.md)

+xmllm provides powerful streaming capabilities for processing AI responses in real-time.
+This guide covers common patterns and practical examples.

 ## Quick Results with simple()